 "O' for a good life, we just might have to weaken; And find somewhere to go; Go somewhere we're needed; Find somewhere to grow; Grow somewhere were needed" (The Tragically Hip: It's a Good Life if You Don't Weaken).

 Now picture my friend in the pub.
 Why did he go to Slovenia?
 He'd been several times before, so this wasn't a "bucket list" pursuit.
 He wasn't seeking something novel; he talked about visiting all his "old haunts."
-I find the meaning of nostalgia to be an interesting topic, perhaps because I'm a bit inclined that way.
+Is Ljubljana, then, a place where he found meaning, or at least was connected to by a strong feeling of nostalgia?
+I find nostalgia to be an interesting topic, perhaps because I'm a bit inclined that way.
 It is a therapeutic paradox; the yearning for something familiar but impossible, an un-scratchable itch that is itself more satisfying than if the itch was actually scratched.
 I believe my identity is rooted in such things.
 We saw Gord's identity defined publicly in the people places, and things that adorned the last months of his life.
 In this fellow's more private journey, I really don't know the rest of the story other than Ljubljana was one of those places for him.
 While the impression that Gord left behind is undeniable, somehow more personally profound is this odd interfacing with a stranger in a basement pub in Ljubljana.
 So regardless of whatever legacy this person will ultimately leave behind in the circles he travelled, I thought I owed him a few words as tribute.
 Whether or not he set out to make the last days, months, or years of his life count for others, he did manage to do something profound in my life.
 He's not someone I'll ever forget; each time I think about my surreal few days in Slovenia, I'll be reminded of these meandering thoughts of nostalgia and goodbyes, whether my struggle be near or far.